Revised 1 April 2022

 HOYA BURTONIAE, The rampant bloomer!

-callistophylla, T Green C- 1/2", yellow and red flowers; 20-25 in umbel; leaves handsomely veined, halfway between meredithii and finlaysonii, on a robust vine.
-This is good!
-Beautiful!
-Malaysia and Sumatra
+callistophylla, T. Green F- 1/2", yellow and red flowers; 20-25 in umbel; leaves handsomely veined, halfway between meredithii and finlaysonii, on a robust vine.
+See front of this catalog, Beautiful leaf!
+Sumatra and Malaysia

 calycina, Schl.
-C- 2" white and red flowers, beautiful fragrance; large, fuzzy leaves on a robust vine.
-Syn USDA354236 Add oyster shell to mix.
+E- 2" white and red flowers, beautiful fragrance; large, fuzzy leaves on a robust vine.
+Add oyster shell to mix.
 Papua New Guinea

 HOYA CALYCINA, one of the strongest fragrances in Hoyas

 camphorifolia, Warb.
 C- 3/16”, pink, half-closed flowers; 20-25 in umbel, modest vine with veined leaves like camphor tree.
 Philippines